gatsbyjs/gatsby/docs/docs/adding-tags-and-categories-to-blog-posts.md

   })
 }
 ```
-This only creates tags pages, but the same method can be used for categories as well.

 ## Adding Tags To Your Blog Front Page

-The blog front page in the example, but it doesn't link to the tag pages.
-One way to to do this is by creating a tag component at `src/components/tags.js`
+The blog front page we created previously doesn't link to the tag pages.
+One way to add this is by creating a tag component at `src/components/tags.js`

 ```jsx